 ADHD Resources – Books

-by Jim Benson and Tonianne DeMaria Barry
+by Jim Benson & Tonianne DeMaria Barry

-by Graham Alcott.
+by Graham Alcott

-Graham has produced a series of resources on working and studying more effectively and email management etc. These are not specifically directed at people with ADHD but I use some of the principles discussed with many clients.
-If you are office-based you may find his work especially helpful.
+Not specifically directed at ADHD but I often use his principles with clients.
+If you are office-based his work may be especially helpful.

 by James Wallman